KarrLab/bpforms/docs/notation.rst

 ^^^^^^

 * Monomers that are in the alphabet are indicated by a single character or multiple characters delimiated by curly brackets.
-* Monomers that are not in the alphabet are defined "inline" with one or more attributes separated by verticle pipes ("|") inside square brackets.
+* Monomers that are not in the alphabet are defined "inline" with one or more attributes separated by vertical pipes ("|") inside square brackets.

   * All of the attributes can optional.
-However, the `structure` attribute is required to compute the formula, molecular weight, and charge of the biopolymer..
+However, the `structure` attribute is required to compute the formula, molecular weight, and charge of the biopolymer.
   * Attributes are separated by vertical pipes ("|").
   * Attributes and their values are separated by colons (":").
   * White spaces are ignored.